houbie/lesscss/README.md

 This makes sense when using lesscss in your java based build process: not all the developers and build machines require the native lessc, but if available it can be used transparently.

-Be aware that there are a few semantic differences:

-* Source maps: file names and locations can differ.
+Be aware that there are a few semantic differences when generating source maps: file names and locations can differ.
 This can be mitigated by explicitly specifying the source map rootpath, basepath and url and/or the `source-map-less-inline` option.
-* The native lessc always tries to resolve imports first in the same directory as the importing less.

 ## Building from source
 If you use the included gradle wrapper, you don't have to install anything (except a JDK)